MatheusSC017/Rental-of-vehicles/README.md

 6. Create the .env.coordinates file, in this file configure the database and API information to the microservice (Guide yourself through the [environment variables](https://github.com/MatheusSC017/Rental-of-vehicles#enviroment-files-parameters) section)

-7. Run the file to start the database/ create an access key to be used in the main API, copy the token printed in the terminal
+7. Run the file to start the database
 > python CoordinatesAPI/init_db.py

+8. Run the file to create an access key to be used in the main API, copy the token printed in the terminal
+> python CoordinatesAPI/create_access_token.py

-8. Run the microservice application
+9. Run the microservice application
 > flask --app CoordinatesAPI/address run

-8. Create the .env.rental file, in this file configure the database and API information to the main API (Guide yourself through the [environment variables](https://github.com/MatheusSC017/Rental-of-vehicles#enviroment-files-parameters) section)
+10. Create the .env.rental file, in this file configure the database and API information to the main API (Guide yourself through the [environment variables](https://github.com/MatheusSC017/Rental-of-vehicles#enviroment-files-parameters) section)

-7. Create the database according to the settings established in the local_settings file (DATABASES.NAME)
+11. Create the database according to the settings established in the .env.rental file
-8. Run the following command to create the API tables
+12. Run the following command to create the API tables
 > python RentalAPI/manage.py migrate
-9. Start the API through this command
+13. Start the API through this command
 > python RentalAPI/manage.py runserver

 ### Enviroment files parameters